 Call Number:MIC-Loyalist FC LPR .N6C6S4S5R4

-KEYWORDS: caretaking, charity, expenses (regarding public health and safety), illegitimate children, overseers of the poor, poor and disabled, regulations
+KEYWORDS: caretaking, charity, expenses (regarding public health and safety), illegitimate children, poor and disabled, regulations, infectious disease

 These records provide a sample of the kinds of documents relating to health and medicine available in county court records, which initially were the local government body with both administrative and judicial functions within a county.
 Divided into 10 series, Series "C" titiled Charities and Poor, and Health Matters includes but is not limited to: petitions for funeral expenses, accounts of provisions to the poor, conditions of the poor house, compensation for providing care, notes on illegitimate children, notes on the mentally unstable, and health regulations - primarily to prevent infectious disease (smallpox), etc. Series "M" includes lists of medicines, spices, and essences ordered from Halifax (1825-1829).
 Finding aid - Health and Medicine finding aid is available, listing each of the health-related documents for Series "C" and "M".

 Catalogue Searching: WorldCat and The Loyalist Collection

 When searching by keyword in WorldCat for books, journals, articles, etc., or in The Loyalist Collection catalogue for primary sources, depending on your topic, you can search, for example, by a particular disease, place, or person.